Brazilk0140/WHSTechNotes/journal.md

 I'm surprised and shock that Duke is eliminated, because they couldn't play their defense and they got beat by 1 point against Uconn.
 # April 9, 2026
 AI often involves using social engineering, role-playing, and psychological tactics to exploit the AI's training and goal-oriented nature.
+# April 13, 2026
+Technology has been a cornerstone of success across diverse types of missions, from space exploration and national security to charitable work and religious missions.
+The Apollo 13 oxygen tank failure forced NASA to completely redesign electrical systems and and cryogenics, making the subsequent moon landings significantly safer.
+Difficulty is the mother of invention.
+When the Hubble Space Telescope launched with a blurry mirror, the challenge led to the development of  corrective optics, a technology that later revolutionized LASIK eye surgery and high-res imaging.